5 Surprising Mood Disorders You May Not Know About

 Hey there!
 Some links on this page are affiliate links which means that; if you choose to make a purchase, I may earn a small comission at no extra cost to you.
 I greatly appreciate your support!

 Mood disorders affect millions of people in the United States.
 They are a group of mental health conditions that affect a person’s mood and overall well-being.
-They can range from mild to severe, and can have a significant impact on a person’s daily life.
+They can range from mild to sever and can have a significant impact on a person’s daily life.
 Some common mood disorders include depression, bipolar disorder, dysthymia, cyclothymia, and seasonal affective disorder.
-It is important to recognize the signs and symptoms of mood disorders and seek appropriate treatment in order to manage and improve quality of life.
+It is important to recognize the signs and symptoms of mood disorders and seek appropriate treatment to manage and improve quality of life.
 In this blog post, we will explore five common mood disorders and their associated symptoms, causes, and treatment options.

 Depression is one of the most common mood disorders in America today affecting millions of people who struggle with it every day.
-Bipolar disorder (also known as manic-depressive illness) is another mood disorder that causes extreme shifts in energy and emotion over short periods of time such as mania (feeling very high) followed by depression (feeling very low).
+Bipolar disorder (also known as manic-depressive illness) is another mood disorder that causes extreme shifts in energy and emotion over short periods such as mania (feeling very high) followed by depression (feeling very low).

 Bipolar disorder